Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

 $ touch model.py
 ```

-The model will consist of 3 fully-connected layers with the first two of them having ReLU activation function and 4 units, and the last one will be a summing unit with the linear activation.
+The model will consist of 3 fully-connected layers, with the first two having ReLU activation function and 4 units, and the third being a summing unit with linear activation.
 Put the following code in your `model.py` file.

 Python
 :   @@snip [train.py](snippets/quickstart/train.py)

-We haven't installed necessary libraries for our model yet.
-In your `linear_regression` folder create a `requirements.txt` file with the following contents:
+We have not yet installed the necessary libraries for our model.
+In your `linear_regression` folder, create a `requirements.txt` file with the following contents:

 ```
 Keras==2.2.5